cagefigter/windows-reg-tweaks/README.md

 ------------

 - [ ] Add new tweaks (high-prio)
-- [ ] Sort all tweaks maybe via .html or .js parsser to easier access them with e.g. a search function (like RSW?) (low-prio)
+- [ ] Sort all tweaks maybe via .html or .js parser to easier access them with e.g. a search function (like RSW?) (low-prio)
 - [x] Delete duplicates (high-prio)
 - [ ] Remove not working ones of course this needs some testers (high-prio)
 - [x] Rename them to english (some are in ger./ru.) (high-prio)